Tipoca/repr/README.md

 **`Or`**

-- Can we optimise by assuring lhs and rhs of Or always have no common prefix?
+- Can we optimise it by assuring its lhs and rhs always have no common prefix?

 **`Map`**